purookulsh13/Trip_iT/README.md

 # Trip_iT
 It is an basic Travelling app where you can find packages of tourist places in India before visit.
-Basically a Travelling app.